 The Republic of Serbia is a country in Southeastern Europe.
-It is a fertile country to the north along the Danube River and rugged and mountainous to the South.
+It is a fertile country to the north of the Danube River, with the rugged mountains to the south.

 Key Cities: Belgrade (capital), Novi Sad, Nis, Subotica, Kragujevac

 Official Language: Serbian

 Major Religions: Orthodox, Muslim

 Lowest point: Danube and Timok Rivers – 114 ft.

 Serbia is in Southeastern Europe.
 It is a landlocked country that used to be part of Yugoslavia.